 35. Cherryblossom Bee Tattoo

 The bee is a fascinating insect representing loyalty, commitment, and hard work.
-There are so many ways to personalize your design, including with the flowers you choose to add to it.
+There are so many ways to personalize your design, including the flowers you choose to add to it.
 The cherry blossom is gorgeous and symbolic of life and its impermanence.
 It is a spectacular sight when the pink flowers bloom, but they only do for such a short time that we often think about how fleeting our existence is.
 This can make an important comment on the importance of living well and embracing each day.
 It can also represent love or Japanese pride, a great option if you love the country or want to celebrate your ancestors.
-Although there is still a stigma attached to body art in Japan, the Japanese style of tattoos is a popular one, defined by its use of bright colors and bold appearance.
+Although there is still a stigma attached to body art in Japan, the Japanese tattoo is a popular one, defined by its use of bright colors and bold appearance.

 36. Colorful Bee Tattoo

 Some tattoos just look better in color.
 If you love bright and bold ink or have a design in mind that would benefit from color, then this is the right choice for you.
 It can be more noticeable against your skin, but different hues also have symbolism associated with them.
 For example, yellow represents joy and optimism.
 Color is an excellent choice for bee body art and will demand attention.
 It is also great if you add different flowers to your tat.
 The downside to colored ink is a greater risk of allergic reactions, and it can be more expensive and time-consuming.
 A colorful tattoo will also fade faster than standard black ink.

 37. Cute Bee Tattoo

 Some tattoos are edgy and cool, and others are dainty and cute.
 The appeal of a bee design is that there are so many ways to create it to suit your personal preference.
 This could include opting for a cartoonish approach, adding bright or bold colors, or keeping it simple and focusing on the basic form.
 Get creative with how you wish to portray your cute tattoo, including adding details that make it more special and unique.